labgem/microscope-user-doc/docs/content/mage/info.rst

 What is dbCAN?
 --------------

-`dbCAN2 <http://bcb.unl.edu/dbCAN2/>`_ is a method for the automated detection of carbohydrate active enzyme (CAZyme).
+`dbCAN3 <http://bcb.unl.edu/dbCAN2/>`_ is a method for automated Carbohydrate-active enzyme ANnotation (dbCAN) and substrate annotation.
+The method incorporates `HMMER <http://hmmer.org/>`_, `diamond <https://github.com/bbuchfink/diamond>`_, and `dbCAN-sub <https://bcb.unl.edu/dbCAN_sub/>`_ for annotating CAZyme families and for substrate predictions.
+[1]_

-They are classified in the `CAZy database <http://www.cazy.org/>`_ which describes the families of structurally-related catalytic and carbohydrate-binding modules (or functional domains) of enzymes that degrade, modify, or create glycosidic bonds. dbCAN2 uses 3 different tools to assign CAZyme annotation:
+Carbohydrate-Active enZyme (CAZymes) are classified in the `CAZy database <http://www.cazy.org/>`_ which describes the families of structurally-related catalytic and carbohydrate-binding modules (or functional domains) of enzymes that degrade, modify, or create glycosidic bonds.
+[2]_

+Subfamilies constructed by `eCAMI <https://github.com/yinlabniu/eCAMI>`_ from the CAZy families are listed in the `dbCAN-sub <https://bcb.unl.edu/dbCAN_sub/>`_ website.
+They allow the assignment of an uncharacterized sequence to a specific EC number, providing insights into its potential enzymatic activity.
+In the following, they are named *dbCAN-sub subfamilies* but they can also be refered to as *eCAMI subfamilies* or even *CAZyme subfamilies*.
+[3]_

+For automated CAZyme annotation, the standalone version of the dbCAN3 known as `run_dbcan <https://github.com/bcb-unl/run_dbcan>`_ conducts 3 tool–database annotation steps :
-  - **HMMER:** which compares sequences against a library of CAZy families signature (with **HMMscan**)
+  - **DIAMOND against CAZy** compares sequences against ``CAZyDB`` (the library of sequences classified into CAZy families) using diamond.
-  - **Diamond:** which compares sequences against a library of sequences classified into CAZy families
+  - **HMMER against dbCAN** compares sequences against ``dbCAN HMMdb`` (the library of CAZy families HMM profiles) using HMMER.
-  - **Hotpep:** which compares sequences against a library of conserved peptides for the CAZy families
+  - **HMMER against dbCAN-sub** compares sequences against ``dbCAN-sub HMMdb`` (the library of dbCAN-sub subfamilies HMM profiles) using HMMER.

-We currently use dbCAN2 v3 (see `here <http://bcb.unl.edu/dbCAN2/download/Tools/>`_).
+All databases used are downloaded by the tool run_dbcan when installed and can be found at that `link <https://bcb.unl.edu/dbCAN2/download/run_dbCAN_database_total/db_current/>`_.

 **References:**

+..
+[1] `Jinfang Zheng, Qiwei Ge, Yuchen Yan, Xinpeng Zhang, Le Huang, Yanbin Yin, dbCAN3: automated carbohydrate-active enzyme and substrate annotation, Nucleic Acids Research, Volume 51, Issue W1, 5 July 2023, Pages W115–W121. <https://doi.org/10.1093/nar/gkad328>`_
+..
+[2] `Elodie Drula, Marie-Line Garron, Suzan Dogan, Vincent Lombard, Bernard Henrissat, Nicolas Terrapon (2022) The carbohydrate-active enzyme database : functions and literature Nucleic Acids Res 50 : D571–D577. <https://doi.org/10.1093/nar/gkab1045>`_
-`Zhang H,  Yohe T, Huang L, Entwistle S, Wu P, Yang Z, Busk PK, Xu Y, Yin Y, dbCAN2: a meta server for automated carbohydrate-active enzyme annotation, Nucleic Acids Research <https://doi.org/10.1093/nar/gky418>`_
+..
+[3] `Han Zhang, Tanner Yohe, Le Huang, Sarah Entwistle, Peizhi Wu, Zhenglu Yang, Peter K Busk, Ying Xu, Yanbin Yin, dbCAN2: a meta server for automated carbohydrate-active enzyme annotation, Nucleic Acids Research, Volume 46, Issue W1, 2 July 2018, Pages W95–W101. <https://doi.org/10.1093/nar/gky418>`_

 How to read dbCAN results?